mosesIRL/Windows7-OEM-Activator-old/README.md

 The script supports several modes.
 The usage is "Win7-OEM-Activator `MODE`"

+If you don't specify a switch (or launch by double-clicking), the script is fully interactive.

 `UNATTEND` - Requires no user interaction.
 Be sure to check the log file if something didn't work, because the script will exit automatically.

 `AUTO` - Automatically installs the matching certificate and product key, but will show the results and prompt you if you want to restart.